prajwalj27/syndicate-ppv-memory/README.md

 npm run dev
 ```

 The dashboard is now at `http://localhost:3000`.
-Both the backend (port 8000) and frontend (port 3000) need to be running at the same time — the backend's CORS config only allows `http://localhost:3000`.
+Both the backend (port 8000) and frontend (port 3000) need to be running at the same time.
+The backend allows CORS requests from any origin (it's a local demo app, not production).

 ### Regenerating a clean demo state